skyySea1/driverchart-frontend/vue/gemimi.md

 3. THE Charter_Bus_System SHALL store data in structured Firestore collections: drivers, vehicles, and document_logs
 4. THE Charter_Bus_System SHALL use onSnapshot for real-time data updates
 5. THE Charter_Bus_System SHALL simulate file uploads by storing filename strings in the database

-### Requirement 10

-**User Story:** As a fleet manager, I want AI-powered compliance assistance, so that I can get instant guidance on regulatory requirements and risk assessment.

-#### Acceptance Criteria

-1. THE Charter_Bus_System SHALL provide a DOT Regulation Assistant widget that answers regulatory questions
-2. WHEN a user asks about FMCSA regulations, THE Charter_Bus_System SHALL provide accurate responses based on current DOT standards
-3. THE Charter_Bus_System SHALL include an AI Risk Audit feature for individual drivers
-4. WHEN the AI audit is triggered, THE Charter_Bus_System SHALL analyze driver data and generate risk reports with actionable recommendations
-5. THE Charter_Bus_System SHALL present AI insights in an easily understandable format for management decisions